KarolProgramista/Blocke-The-Game/README.md

 # Blocke-The-Game
-This is simple game in  python.
+Hello!!
+This is my second repository on the GitHub.
+In this game you must avoid falling squares and earn points.

+Controls:

+Lelft Arrow - Move left.
+Right Arrow - Move right.

+THANKS FOR DOWNLOAD!!!!